Lil1th/TabbyCat/README.md

 **Elizabeth III will be updated as events warrant**

 ## Ferris
 Custom fonts.
 Pretty straightforward.
 Named after best girl from Re:Zero.
-Fight me.
+Fite me.
 **Ferris will be updated on the off chance it ever needs an update.
 I doubt this will be the case.**

 ## FileNotFound and FileNotFound (Swift)